We are excited to partner with Sport New Zealand to distribute $366,000 to the Whanganui, Rangitīkei and Ruapehu regions.

-- There is 3 rounds per year.
+- There are three rounds per year.

 Funding distribution across tamariki and rangatahi

-We are committed to ensuring there is an equitable distribution of funds in the Whanganui region to allow tamariki and rangatahi access play, active recreation and sport opportunitIes.
+We are committed to ensuring there is an equitable distribution of funds in the Whanganui region to allow tamariki and rangatahi access play, active recreation and sport opportunities.
 We aim to achieve the following levels of distribution across applications approved:

 Resources that may help with your project planning: